NIEM/NIEM.github.io/json/schema/index.md

 __Schema composition is via `allOf`__: The
-[JSON Schema `allOf` property](http://json-schema.org/latest/json-schema-validation.html#rfc.section.5.22) allows a schema to be constructed that an intersection of a set of schemas.
+[JSON Schema `allOf` property](http://json-schema.org/latest/json-schema-validation.html#rfc.section.5.22) is how a schema is constructed that is an intersection of schemas.

 __Need for *open* versus *closed* types__: In order to be composed using `allOf`, every instance of every derived type MUST be compatible with the schema